Skip to Content

 If you walk clockwise around the ridge you’ll have an easier walk that’s good with kids younger than 7 or if you have a baby in a carrier.

-holyroodhouse seen from arthur's seat in edinburgh
+Holyroodhouse seen from arthur's seat in edinburgh

 Either way, you’ll make your way to a plateau where you can continue on the circular ridge and head back down (easy), climb to the top of the plateau (moderate) or tackle the steeper trails to the top (challenging).